Personal heartache and grief are causes of some hauntings…

 The Entity – Jazz Piano Player

 Assumed to be male

 One early morning, while making his security rounds, Dwayne heard some beautiful, jazzy piano music coming from the third floor comedy room, that was already locked for the night.
-Dwayne, while enjoying the concert, wanted to find out who was in there unlawfully.
-He noticed an unexplainable, strange light was emanating from the top and bottom cracks in the door.
-As the guard listened to the music, he silently slipped the key into the door.
+While enjoying the concert, he wanted to find out who was there (technically, unlawfully).
+He noticed an unexplainable, strange light emanating from the top and bottom cracks in the door.
+As he listened to the music, he silently slipped the key into the door.

 An Amiable Female Presence